bgnetworks/meta-essa-c444/README.md

 **core-image-base**: "A console-only image that fully supports the target device hardware."

+## Detailed Guide

+To know more about the BG Networks ESSA and its potential capabilities, contact BG Networks. (link to be included)

 ## Contributing

+> If community changes are not required, we can mention that in here and remove the maintainer section.

 To contribute to the development of this BSP and/or submit patches for new boards please send the patches as bellow: